lorenzodigiand/youtube-playlist-importer/README.md

 # YouTube Playlist Importer

-This script was created to import music playlists from any music streaming services to YouTube Music, there are already some sites which accomplish the same task but I wanted to make a free alternative since all of them have some limitations<br>
+This script was created to import music playlists from any music streaming services to YouTube Music, there are already some sites which accomplish the same task but I wanted to make a free alternative since all of them have some limitations.<br>
 To run this script you'll need Python installed on your machine, a CSV file containing all your songs and a client_secret.json file as your credentials.

 ## Quick Start